-We incurred a net loss from operations for the year ended September 30, 2011 and industry conditions under which we operate have negatively impacted our revenues.
+We incurred a net loss from operations for the year ended September 30, 2012 and industry conditions under which we operate have negatively impacted our revenues.
 Any failure to increase our revenues and keep our expenses consistent with revenues could prevent us from achieving and maintaining profitability.

-We incurred a net loss from continuing operations of approximately \$4.6 million for the fiscal year ended September 30, 2011 and had an accumulated deficit of approximately \$65.4 million at such date.
-Our business is under economic pressures due to Federal government procurement delays, high unemployment rates, an economy in recession, and other challenging industry dynamics.
-These industry conditions impacted our ability to grow our revenues resulting in an increase of approximately 2.6% from fiscal 2010 to fiscal 2011.
+We incurred a net loss from continuing operations of approximately \$2.0 million for the fiscal year ended September 30, 2012 and had an accumulated deficit of approximately \$67.4 million at such date.
+Our business is under economic pressures due to Federal government procurement delays, substantial Federal budget uncertainty, an economy in recession, and other challenging industry dynamics.
 We have expended, and will continue to be required to expend, substantial funds to enhance our marketing efforts and to otherwise operate our business.
 Therefore, we will need to generate higher revenues to continue increasing profitability and cannot assure you that we will be profitable in any particular future period.
 Our prospects should be considered in light of the difficulties we are facing, including the current economic climate and the overall competitive environment in which we operate.
-Revenue levels achieved from our customers, the mix of solutions that we offer and our ability to reduce and manage our operating expenses will positively affect our financial results.
+Revenue levels achieved from our customers, the mix of solutions that we offer and our ability to reduce and manage our operating expenses will affect our financial results.